4d/docs/docs/REST/ClassFunctions.md

 }
 ```

-### Request using an entitySelection class function and an orderBy
+### Using an entitySelection class function and an orderBy

 The `StudentsSelection` class has a `getLastSummary` function:

 ```
 // StudentsSelection Class

 Class extends EntitySelection